-Preface to Calendar 2007
+Preface to Calendar 2013

-The review of the Bulletin 2005 has been taken in hand with a view to update and incorporate elements of emerging and frontier technologies keeping in view the syllabus of the Department of Electrical and Electronic Engineering, BUET and some foreign countries.
+The review of the calendar 2007 has been taken in hand with a view to update and incorporates elements of emerging and frontier technologies keeping in view to the syllabus of the Department of Electrical and Electronic Engineering (EEE), Bangladesh University of Engineering and Technology (BUET) and some foreign countries.
 Since the establishment of the university in 1995, the course structure and course contents are being thoroughly reviewed and updated from time to time by an expert committee to introduce dynamism in curricula in order to ensure education of international standard.
-It is hoped that the new Bulletin 2006 would provide an insight to the long regular academic courses to help develop human resources of the country in the fields of Electrical, Electronics and Communication Engineering.
+It is hoped that the new Bulletin 2013 would provide an insight to the long regular academic courses to help develop human resources of the country in the fields of Electrical, Electronics and Communication Engineering.